rust-lang/book/second-edition/nostarch/chapter03.md

 First, the “Hello, world!” message prints, and then `another_function` is called and its message is printed.

-### Function Arguments
+### Function Parameters

+Functions can also be defined to have *parameters*, which are special variables that are part of a function's signature.
+When a function has parameters, we can provide it with concrete values for those parameters.
+Technically, the concrete values are called *arguments*, but in casual conversation people tend to use the words “parameter” and “argument” interchangeably for either the variables in a function's definition or the concrete values passed in when you call a function.

-Functions can also take arguments.
-The following rewritten version of `another_function` shows what arguments look like in Rust:
+The following rewritten version of `another_function` shows what parameters look like in Rust:

 Filename: src/main.rs